- Scrolling to Regulations for Swimming Pool and Spa Safety Barriers

 If you do not provide the outstanding information within the 21 days, we may refuse your application.

 You will also need to pay a verge bond fee and potentially the CTF Levy.
-See all our building permit fees in our Building Permit Fee Schedule, or use our online fee calculator to estimate your building fees.
+See all our building permit fees in our Fee Schedule.

 For building projects over $20,000, you will also need to pay a verge bond.
 A verge bond is held by us to ensure that any damage caused to City verge infrastructure during construction works is rectified to pre-works condition.